b-aaz/Rock-papers-sissors-without-variables-or-conditonals/README.md

-# Rock-papers-sissors-without-variables-or-conditonals
+# Rock-papers-sissors-without-variables-or-conditonals(*in a single line!)

-I was board in a class so i wrote this and I thought it was cool so decided to share it !
+I was board in a class so I wrote this and I thought it was cool so decided to share it !